PMedina25/CategoryWidget/README.md

 # Category Widget

-This repo contains the code from the Category Widget App, which is a Unit Converter App.
+This repo contains the code from the Category Widget App, which is a Flutter Unit Converter App.